Moving to London from Ireland

 • Rental prices in London are much higher, especially in central areas.
 However, more affordable options are available in outer boroughs.

-• Are there good schools in London for families relocating from N. Ireland?
+• Are there good schools in London for families relocating from Ireland?

 • Yes, London offers excellent public, private, and international schools.
 There are many highly rated schools to choose from.

-• How does the pace of life in London compare to Northern Ireland?
+• How does the pace of life in London compare to Ireland?

 • Transport for London (TfL) – Information about London’s public transport, including the Underground, buses, and overground trains.